liamb0t/nuxt-portfolio/content/blog/bibimhak.md

 ---
-title: Bibimhak - where teachers mix
+title: Bibimbap and AI - creating a better filesharing website for ESL teachers in South Korea
 dates:
     published: "2023-12-24"
 ---